How Nutrition Supports Mental Focus

 The Role of Protein in Mental Focus

 Including protein in meals supports alertness and mental stamina.
-Eggs fish poultry legumes yogurt and plant based proteins all contribute to neurotransmitter production.
-Protein also helps slow carbohydrate absorption which further supports blood sugar balance.
+Eggs, fish, poultry, legumes, yogurt, and plant-based proteins all contribute to neurotransmitter production.
+Protein also helps slow carbohydrate absorption, which further supports blood sugar balance.

 Mental focus improves when meals contain a combination of protein and complex carbohydrates rather than carbohydrates alone.